 Grapes are selected from two vineyard sites of 5 hectares set in Greywacke soils at 450 meters above sea level on southwest facing slopes.
 The vines, which are an average age of 18 years, are planted at a density of 5000 vines per hectare and trained in the Cordon method.

 Grapes are soft-crushed and the must chilled overnight before fermentation for 20 days in stainless steel tanks.
 The wine will spend about 16 weeks on the lees in tanks, after which it is fined, filtered and bottled.

-On release our Sauvignon Blanc shows a pale straw colour with greenish highlights and ample yet refined aromas, with scents reminiscent of tropical fruit and lemon grass, with figs and pomelo grapefruit on the palate.
-It is full and round with rich fruit sensations balanced by bracing acidity.
+On release our Sauvignon Blanc shows a pale straw colour with greenish highlights and ample, yet refined, aromas with scents reminiscent of tropical fruit and lemon grass, with figs and pomelo grapefruit on the palate.
+It is full and round with rich fruit sensations balanced by bracing natural acidity.

-Our Chamonix Chardonnay is released in the first year after the harvest.
-The wine shows bright straw yellow colour with golden highlights and ample aromas in scents that recall tropical fruits and grapefruit, mingling with hints of oatmeal, caramel and nutmeg.
-Medium-bodied with richly complex flavours, mellow fruit sensations are deftly fused with oak in a long, elegant finish.
+The wine shows bright straw yellow colours with golden highlights and ample aromas in scents that recall tropical fruits and grapefruit, mingling with hints of oatmeal, caramel and nutmeg.
+Medium-bodied with richly complex fruit flavours.

-Sauvignon Blanc Reserve in the first year after harvest shows a pale straw colour, fresh aromas with scents of exotic spice, figs, grapefruit and thyme.
+Chamonix Reserve in the first year after harvest shows a pale straw colour, fresh aromas with scents of exotic spice, figs, nettle, and grapefruit.
 On the palate it is full and round with rich fruit sensation and minerality balanced by bracing acidity.

 The wine reaches its prime in about 5 years after release.